vuanhtuan1012/django-web-framework/README.md

 ### Understanding URLs

 URL stands for **Uniform Resource Locator**.
 It's simply an address where the files are stored.
-For example,
+For example:
 - `https://www.littlelemon.com/customers/5`.
 - `https://www.littlelemon.com/menu/?year=2022`.